First Week with a Rescue Cat

 The 3-3-3 rule

 3 days to decompress (often hiding) · 3 weeks to learn your routine and feel safe · 3 months to show their real personality.
-Most rescue cats hit a turning point at 4-8 weeks, often called the moment they “came alive.”
+Most rescue cats hit a turning point at 4 to 8 weeks.
+Calgary adopters often call this the moment their cat “came alive.”
+The American Association of Feline Practitioners (AAFP) cat behaviour guidelines describe the same decompression curve.

 Day 1: arrival